Why customer referral marketing is so powerful

 Yes, consumers are taking cues from social networks and turning to their newly trusted platforms for guidance.
 What can your brands do to capitalize on this?
 Ask yourself who is motivated to refer you new business and create rewards that are compelling to those influential customers.

-If you educate consumers about referral programs and display for them the value of sharing your product or service with their friends you’ll increase the amount of referral conversions your brand sees.
+If you educate consumers about referral marketing programs and display for them the value of sharing your product or service with their friends you’ll increase the amount of referral conversions your brand sees.

-The best companies taking advantage of referral marketing such as Evernote or Dropbox, have referral programs embedded into their websites as well, so content that goes out to users across all platforms brings potential referral marketing gains.
+The best companies taking advantage of referral marketing such as Evernote or Dropbox, have referral marketing programs embedded into their websites as well, so content that goes out to users across all platforms brings potential referral marketing gains.

 83% of consumers are willing to refer after a positive experience—yet only 29% actually do.